 - Hematoma (a pooling of blood in the wound site)

-- Damage to veins, arteries, nerves, and other structures in the area
+- Damage to veins, arteries (carotids), nerves (especially those that control vision and eye movements), and other structures in the area

 - Slow healing